Medical Advisory Board Member

 SMARTPHONES ARE DYSREGULATING

 Research shows that dependence on your smartphone may produce some of the same addictive brain responses similar to alcohol, drug and gambling addictions.
-Smartphones are like slot machines in your children's pocket persuading them to participate in use more.
 They are intentionally designed to keep users engaged for long periods of time.

 SMARTPHONES ARE AN ACADEMIC DISTRACTION